rmarda/qcon-2017-workshop/README.md

 # Symphonia / OSCON 2017 Tutorial

+## Chat room

+Join this public Hipchat room to discuss and share information with your fellow attendees: https://www.hipchat.com/gUqQZrLrv

 #### :warning: *Windows users may need edit the example commands.
 Here are some tips:*

 - Double-quotes (`"`) can be escaped with backslashes like this: (`\"`)